GoogleChrome/developer.chrome.com/site/en/docs/webstore/spam-faq/index.md

 *   "THIS EXTENSION IS LIMITED TO [HOST NAME] ONLY"
-*   "THIS EXTENSION IS PUBLISHED TO [DOMAIN NAME] ONLY'
+*   "THIS EXTENSION IS PUBLISHED TO [DOMAIN NAME] ONLY"
 *   "THIS IS A WHITE LABEL ENTERPRISE EXTENSION FOR [CUSTOMER NAME]"
 *   "THIS EXTENSIONS WORKS WITH THE SPECIFIC VERSION [VERSION NAME] OF THE DESKTOP APPLICATION  [APPLICATION NAME]"